Joomla! 1.7 and Joomla! 2.5: Access Control Lists in Depth

-Hi!
-I am Jen Kramer.
+- [Voiceover] Hi, I'm Jen Kramer.
 Welcome to Joomla!
-1.7 Access Control Lists In Depth.
+1.7 Access Control Lists in Depth.
 Access Control Lists are often referred to as ACL.
-We'll configure ACL, so three groups of users are delivered different content for viewing on the front end of the website.
-Next, we'll configure ACL, so that someone can create and edit content within a specific category from the front end of the website.
+We'll configure ACL so three groups of users are delivered different content for viewing on the front end of the website.
+Next, we'll configure ACL so that someone can create and edit content within a specific category from the front end of the website.
 We'll also create a simplified backend for our client, so they see only the menu items that they need.

 Finally, I'll cover some handy tips and tricks when working with ACL.
-Including styling the offline access page and working with ACL manager, a third-party extension.
+Including styling the offline access page and working with ACL Manager, a third-party extension.
 So if you're ready, let's get started with Joomla!
-1.7, Access Control Lists In Depth.
+1.7 Access Control Lists in Depth.